cal-cs184-student/webpage-just-add-more-squares/proj2/index.md

 On first try, our code crashed the GUI.
 We tried to debug this by using the CLion debugger and seeing what was throwing the exception.
 Unbeknownst to us, the GUI was not crashing due to an exception, but rather an infinite loop.
-After re-inspecting our pointer manipulation, we discovered that we had erroneously updated some of the `next` pointers, resulting in three of them forming a cycle.
+After re-inspecting our pointer manipulation, we discovered that we had erroneously updated some of the `next` pointers, resulting in three of them not forming a cycle so our while loop wouldn't end.
 After we squashed this bug, we were able to split edges without issues.

 <!-- If you have implemented support for boundary edges, show screenshots of your implementation properly handling split operations on boundary edges. -->